-6.1 Solid waste disposal
+6.2 Solid waste disposal

 Major emissions from landfills are emissions of greenhouse gases, i.e. CH_4 .
 Particulate matter (PM) emissions are emitted from waste handling and small quantities of NMVOC, CO, NH_3 and NO_x may be released as well.
-This year's submissions includes an estimate of NMVOC, TSP, PM{10} and $PM{2.5}$.
+This report includes emissions of NMVOC, TSP, PM{10} and $PM{2.5}$.
+The remaining pollutants are acknowledged by the EMEP/EEA Guidebook (EEA, 2019) as applicable, but no default emission factors are available.
+For information on greenhouse gasses emissions (i.e. CH_4), please refer to Nielsen et al. (2022).

-Emissions of NMVOC are estimated using tier 1, while PM emissions from waste handling at solid waste disposal sites are calculated according to the tier 3 emission modelling and use of facility data as described in the EMEP/EEA air pollutant emissions inventory guidebook 2019.
+Emissions of NMVOC are estimated using the Tier 1 methodology, while PM emissions from waste handling at solid waste disposal sites are calculated according to the Tier 3 emission modelling and use of facility data as described in the EMEP/EEA air pollutant emissions inventory guidebook 2019 (EEA, 2019).